 Mixed messages about drinking should be avoided.
-Alcohol abuse prevention agencies and groups warn us against sending mixed messages.
+Alcohol abuse prevention agencies and groups warn us against sending mixed messages about drinking.
 They fear that such messages will confuse people and dilute educational efforts.

 But what is a mixed message and how can we recognize one?